galbacarys/galbacarys.github.io-old/_posts/2017-04-28-game-design-botw.md

 ---
 layout: post
 title: Game Design Deep Dive into Legend of Zelda Breath of the Wild
-subtitle: Examining the cooking and system of BotW
+subtitle: Examining the cooking system of BotW
 ---

 #### Note: This post contains moderate (mostly mechanical) spoilers for Legend of Zelda: Breath of the Wild, and requires at least general familiarity with the game.